anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 No appointed role shall possess independent authority to interpret rules, impose discipline, levy fees or fines, or bind the League, unless such authority is expressly granted by this document or by vote of the League.

+### Committees
+The League may establish committees as necessary to assist in the administration, governance, or operation of League activities.
+Committees are advisory bodies and shall have only the authority expressly granted to them by this document or the Board.
+Committee members shall be appointed by the Commissioner, subject to Board oversight, unless otherwise specified.
+The Commissioner may appoint alternate committee members when a committee member is unavailable or has a conflict of interest.
+Committees may be convened at the discretion of the Commissioner.

+ Committees may be formed for specific purposes, including but not limited to:

+1. Advising on disciplinary matters and appeals;
+1. Reviewing or proposing additions or amendments to playing rules;
+1. Assisting with competition structure or game administration.

+The Committee shall issue findings and recommendations to the Commissioner or Board, as applicable.
+The Committee shall have no independent authority to impose discipline, overturn decisions, or bind the League unless expressly authorized elsewhere in this document.

 ## Budget
 The Commissioner shall prepare a proposed budget for each fiscal year.